jpgoldberg/python-hostname/docs/source/overview.rst

 Motivation
 -----------

+Incorrect and inconsistant validation of inputs can lead to security vulnerabilities.
+Thus there is a need for a way to ensure that a string is a valid hostname before using it as such.

 The plethora of StackExchange and other answers to "how to parse hostnames in python" were rarely complete or correct.
 I was suprised that there was no standards-based solution already,